 The plan targets the exact dangers workers face every day, so rally everyone around it.

-Construction is always dangerous, but each project is dangerous in a different way.
-That’s why creating a site-specific safety plan that includes a job hazard analysis and outlines how those hazards will be controlled or eliminated makes perfect sense.
+Construction can be dangerous, but each project is dangerous in a different way.
+That’s why creating a site-specific safety plan that includes a job hazard analysis and outlines how those hazards will be controlled or eliminated might make sense for your crew.

 What’s the best way to implement the plan so workers will follow the rules and make safety a priority?

 The safety plan a general contractor develops applies to its employees, its subcontractors and their independent contractors — in short, everyone on the job.
 Many GCs will consult with the subcontractor when developing the plan and require compliance with the plan as part of the contract, which is smart.